jerolimov/react-native-autopilot/README.md

 ### Features

-* Deklerative routen mit automatischen updates
+* Automatically pushs and pops navigator routes/scenes/screens if the navigator props was changed.
+  This simplifies the usage of the react-native Navigator with redux!
 * Loading View

 ### Installation